The purpose of an estimator is what it does: Misspecification, estimands, and over-identification: What Do We Mean by ``Misspecified?''

 These notions are clearer and more versatile than some others.
 Some textbooks and reviews define an econometric model as deterministic economic relations plus stochastic disturbances \citep{intriligator1983economic,woolridge2009introductory}, borrowing from the simultaneous equations literature.
 This usage is ambiguous, however, because the error term's meaning is unclear: For instance, the equation

-may model linear, homogeneous causal effects $Y_i (w) = \alpha + \beta w + \epsilon_i$; or it may simply define $\beta$ as a statistical functional equal to the population OLS coefficient, leaving the joint distribution of $(Y, W)$ unrestricted.
-Under our terminology, the two cases correspond to distinct econometric models.\footnote{The former describes a model from homogeneous and linear potential outcomes The latter defines a model in which }
+may model linear, homogeneous causal effects $Y_i (w) = \alpha + \beta w + \epsilon_i$; or it may simply define $\beta$ as a statistical parameter equal to the population OLS coefficient, leaving the joint distribution of $(Y, W)$ unrestricted.\footnote{Foundational works in econometrics such as \cite{haavelmo1943simultenous, haavelmo1944econometrics} and \cite{koopmans1950identification} clearly distinguish these possibilities.
+See e.g. \cite{pearl2015haavelmo} for discussion.} Under our terminology, the two cases correspond to distinct econometric models.\footnote{The former describes a model of homogeneous and linear potential outcomes The latter defines a model in which }